 How to Make an Infographic Resume

 1. Start with a good structure.

-You'll want to start by figuring out which tool you're going to use to create your infographic.
-You might choose to create one in Powerpoint, or use pre-made infographic resume templates on a design website like Canva or Venngage.
+Start by figuring out which tool you're going to use to create your infographic.
+You might choose to create one in PowerPoint or use pre-made resume templates on a design website like Canva or Venngage.

-Once you choose your tool, you'll want to identify a good structure.
+Once you choose your tool, identify a good structure.
 Do you want your name and a brief opening description at the top?
-Would you prefer to put the Education section at the beginning, or end?
+Would you prefer to put the education section at the beginning, or end?
 Are you going to include previous positions, or focus on just the current one?

 Additionally, you might want to figure out whether you're going to focus more on icons and images, or data.

 "I love when candidates use infographics as an opportunity to highlight their creative or design abilities," shares Devon Brown, Director of Global Executive Recruiting at HubSpot.

 However, she urges candidates to ensure their design is clean and easily digestible.